kpoppenhaeger/Corollary/README.md

 Corollary
 =========

-Some analysis scripts for some observations
+Some analysis scripts for some observations.

+What you will need:
+- python 2.7.x
+- matplotlib
+- numpy
+- scipy
+- astropy

 XMM scripts
 ===========